j-f1/tailproxy/README.md

 ### Funnel

 > **Warning**: Tailproxy is relatively safe because it’s only accessible from devices you control.
 However, Funnel allows anyone from the Internet to talk to your server.
 That means you have to worry about both the security of Tailproxy and of your server.
-I don’t know about you, but I don’t really know what I’m doing so besides the inherent safety of Go and the relative simplicity of my code I can’t guarantee that there aren’t any security issues.
+I don’t know about you, but I don’t really know what I’m doing, so besides the inherent safety of Go and the relative simplicity of my code I can’t guarantee that there aren’t any security issues.
 Use Funnel at your own risk.

 You can optionally make the service behind tailproxy publicly accessible using [Tailscale Funnel](https://tailscale.com/kb/1223/tailscale-funnel/) (`--funnel` in the CLI or `TAILPROXY_FUNNEL_MODE` as an environment variable).
 The following values are allowed: